 They are not intended to replace allotment books.
 Indeed, some books are recommended in the New to an Allotment web page.

-If you are interested in local history generally, or simply in the history of our site, then A History of Sunningdale Allotments may prove to be a useful read.
+Finally, if you are interested in local history generally, or simply in the history of our site, then A History of Sunningdale Allotments may prove to be a useful read.